joshbduncan/AiCommandPalette/README.md

 ### Workflows

-Build fully automated automation workflows from multiple Menu Commands, Actions, Scripts, or even other Workflows 🤯!
+Build fully automated automation workflows using Menu Commands, Tools, Actions, Scripts, or even other Workflows 🤯!

 Do You...
 - need to combine multiple scripts into one action?